MantisVision/webUtils/docs/integrationguide.md

 	},
 ...
 ```
-As for the webworkers, Webpack 5 should by itself automatically emit seperate files containing their code.
+As for the webworkers, Webpack 5 should by itself automatically emit separate files containing their code.
 This is because in both
 ``@mantisvision/ryskurl`` and ``@mantisvision/ryskstream``, the workers are created similar to this:
 ```javascript
 const worker = new Worker(new URL("./package.worker.js",import.meta.url));